 Web-based platforms are becoming more advanced

 The demand to monetise, for Google, Facebook, Twitter et al, means growing advertising revenue.
-Furthermore this means making themselves more relevant to brands – to deliver relevant communication to consumers that brands wish to target.
+Further, this means making themselves more relevant to brands – to deliver relevant communication to consumers that brands wish to target.
 Google’s algorithmic heart beats faster as the metaphoric Hummingbird’s wings beat faster and faster to seek out the nectar in search behaviour.
-And sell it to us.
+And thus sell it to us.
 That ‘nectar’ is message relevance to the search.
 As a result, this means that the irrelevant, from a search marketing perspective, activity of link building, creating pages of lists i.e. keywords, for the sake of a high Google search ranking is now redundant.
 In turn this also means that ‘content for contents sake’ is dead too.
 Distinctive, credible and relevant messages are taking its place.
 So the growing range of social media from Facebook, Twitter, LinkedIn, Pinterest, Instagram, require understanding.
-Understand the customers, and their behaviour, before mining.
+So understand customers, and their behaviour, before mining.

 The marketing director must champion creativity

-Recognising that these new offerings are simply new media channels means that marketing thinking is more important than ever.
+Recognising that these new offers are simply new media channels means that marketing thinking is more important than ever.
 To rise above the operational hum-drum and relegation of content to a handful of keywords.
 Content has to become creative.
 In that simple sentence is a dilemma for the marketing director as the agencies providing ‘search’ marketing be it ‘pay-per-click ‘, ‘search engine optimisation’ and now ‘social media’ are all ill-equipped to be ‘creative’.
-The challenge for the marketing director is to embrace all these media and design and ‘brand’ platforms and pages to cut-through and appeal.
+The challenge for the marketing director is to embrace all these media and thus design and ‘brand’ platforms and pages to cut-through and appeal.